Counseling-Graduate (COUN)

 COUN 5000.
 Counseling Theories and Issues.
 (3 Credits)

 This course provides both the historical and current perspectives of various theories of counseling, as well as introducing the student to the profession of counseling.
+The ethics of working as a counselor is a primary underpinning of the field.
+Both American Counseling Association (ACA) and American School Counseling Association (ASCA) ethical guidelines for counseling, as well as legal concerns, are discussed and integrated into all assignments.
 This course also introduces the student to specific requirements of the graduate program.
-The portfolio requirement for school counselors, APA writing style, as well as legal and ethical guidelines for counseling are discussed.
+The portfolio requirement for school counselors, APA writing style are also reviewed.

 COUN 5010.
 Professional Ethics.
 (3 Credits)